You may have heard the term “trap crop” before, but what exactly does it mean? A trap crop is a plant used to lure pests away from your garden [1].

 3. Chervil

-Pests that will flock to chervil include aphids, carrot rust fly larvae, and slugs.
+Pests that are likely to infest chervil include aphids, carrot rust fly larvae, and slugs.

 You can plant chervil between rows of or next to vulnerable plants like lettuce, broccoli, carrots, radishes, cabbages, and kale.